worksofliam/barryCI/readme.md

 The only place you need to do any setup is in the `config.json` which is generated the first time you start the app.

-* `address` is the remote address that will be access from GitHub.
+* `address` - the remote address that will be access from GitHub.
-* `port` is the port number for the app.
+* `port` - the port number for the app.
+* `store_stdout` - if true, standard out will not be stored if successful.
+Standard error is always saved.
-* `repos` contains each environment that you want to be able to build (by key).
+* `repos` - contains each environment that you want to be able to build (by key).

 ## Configuring a build when a push happens